X01XX/risc-v-memory-management-vf2/README.md

 # risc-v-memory-management-vf2
 A simple memory management method for progams written in GNU 64-bit Assembler Language on a VisionFive 2 SBC.

-This project may make large Assembler Language programs more practical.
+This project may make large Assembler Language programs more practical by enabling/conventionlizing structs, linked lists, allocation and deallocation.

 Define pseudo-structs (pstructs) as a contiguous series of named/labeled field offsets.